appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 - **Static:** When the Static option is selected, the **Menu Items** property becomes visible, enabling you to add and manage the menu items directly from the UI.
 Click the ⚙️ gear icon to access the configuration options.
 For more information, see [Menu Items](/reference/widgets/menu/menu-items).

-- **Dynamic:** With the Dynamic source, menu items are populated by binding a query to the source data.
+- **Dynamic:** With the Dynamic source, menu items are populated by binding a query to the **Source data**.
 To configure the properties of the menu items, click the **Configure Menu Item** button.
 The menu items do not display until configured using the `currentItem` or `currentIndex` property.

 </dd>